-15. If elected Representative, will you oppose any trade agreement that contains the limits on imported food safety standards and inspection rates that are now included in the WTO, NAFTA and other NAFTA-style FTAs, and require that only products and food that meet our U.S. safety standards are allowed to enter our markets?
+15. If elected Senator, will you oppose any trade agreement that contains the limits on imported food safety standards and inspection rates that are now included in the WTO, NAFTA and other NAFTA-style FTAs, and will you require that only products and food that meet our U.S. safety standards are allowed to enter our markets?